 Wherever possible, position the wind at your back for Hail Mary casts.
 Since you’re looking for a windblown shore rather than an offshore wind, this isn’t difficult.
 The problem is making sure your boat doesn’t shift downwind, leaving you casting over the back of the boat.

-A lot of guys will use the Spot Lock on their Minn Kota bow-mount trolling motor—and you can deploy your bow and stern anchors—but that takes up a lot of time as you move spot to spot.
+A lot of guys will use the Spot Lock on their Minn Kota bow-mount trolling motor—and you can deploy your bow and stern anchors—but that takes up a lot of time as you move from spot to spot.

 That’s where the 8-foot Minn Kota Talon really shines.
 I can move in with the electric, punch the button on the Talon and then fan cast from the front of the boat until I need to move to another spot.
-This enables me to keep the boat nose down and make a lot longer casts with light jigs and light line.
+This enables me to keep the boat nose down and make a lot longer casts with light jigs and light lines.
 Moving takes seconds.
 Simply punch the button again to lift the Talon, engage the Terrova, slowly cruise to the next spot and deploy the Talon again.
-Hover, hold, cast and repeat.
+Hover, hold, cast, and repeat.

 Hey, if it takes stealing boat control tactics from the bass and inshore guys to catch more walleyes, count me in!